How Do You Choose a Walt Disney World Resort Hotel for Your Next Visit?

-Perhaps one of the most important decisions of any vacation, just where do you want to stay?
+Perhaps one of the most important decisions of any vacation, how do you choose a Walt Disney World resort hotel?
 If you are thinking about staying on site at Walt Disney World, this episode will help you understand:

 Why Stay On-Site at a Walt Disney World Resort Hotel?

 Orlando is full of great hotels and wonderful theme parks.
 However, they’re not exactly within walking distance of each other.
 Walt Disney World and Universal Studios Orlando are roughly 8.5 miles apart along Interstate 4.
 It’s just over 5 miles from Walt Disney World to Sea World.